Updated Nov. ’25: Botanical Gardens in Miami and SoFla

 In Delray Beach, the 16 acres that surround Morikami’s two museum buildings include expansive Japanese gardens with strolling paths, resting areas, world-class bonsai collection and lakes teeming with koi and other wildlife.
 The wider 200-acre park features nature trails, pine forests and picnic areas.

-In 2001, Morikami completed a major garden expansion and renovation.
-The new gardens reflect major periods of Japanese garden design, from the eighth to the 20th century, and serve as an outdoor extension of the museum.
+The gardens reflect major periods of Japanese garden design, from the eighth to the 20th century, and serve as an outdoor extension of the museum.
 According to the garden designer, Hoichi Kurisu, each garden is intended to express the character and ideas of a unique counterpart in Japan without attempting to duplicate those gardens, and seamlessly flow together as one garden.

 The museum offers a permanent exhibit chronicling the history of the Yamato Colony, a Japanese farming community in South Florida 100 years ago.
 The Morikami Collections house more than 7,000 Japanese art objects and artifacts, including a 500-piece collection of tea ceremony items, more than 200 textile pieces and fine art acquisitions.

-Throughout the year they offer an incredible schedule of classes and workshops in everything from bonsai and different kinds of ikebana to Japanese ink painting, tea ceremony rituals, Koto traditional music and more.
+Throughout the year they offer cultural demonstrations ranging from kimono culture to archery and an incredible schedule of classes and workshops in everything from bonsai and different kinds of ikebana to Japanese ink painting, tea ceremony rituals, Koto traditional music and more.
 Click here.

 The Cornell cafe offers sushi and other lunch items and is open Tuesday through Sunday 11 a.m. to 3 p.m.
 Don’t miss their treasure trove of a shop with items from all over Asia.